mavlink/mavlink-devguide/en/services/events.md

 The interface provides for both common events that are shared by flight stacks or other components, and events that are specific to an implementation.
 MAVLink "common" events are defined in [mavlink/libevents/events/common.json](https://github.com/mavlink/libevents/blob/master/events/common.json).

+> [!NOTE]
-> **Note** The events interface is intended to replace the widespread use of [STATUSTEXT](../messages/common.md#STATUSTEXT) messages, which are not really fit for purpose.
+> The events interface is intended to replace the widespread use of [STATUSTEXT](../messages/common.md#STATUSTEXT) messages, which are not really fit for purpose.

 ## Key features